Thesis-Smart-Contract-Analysis/tool/services/prompts/query.md

 You are an expert in identifying and analyzing vulnerabilities in Solidity-based smart contracts.

-Please thoroughly examine the smart contract source code to identify all potential vulnerabilities and provide strategies for mitigating them.
+Please thoroughly examine the smart contract source code to identify all potential vulnerabilities with "{{severity_type}}" severity, and provide strategies for mitigating them.
 Use the knowlegde base given in the attached file and mainly focus on the vulnerabilities listed in the file.

 I want the results to cover all the following attributes: vulnerability type, vulnerability severity, description, locations, and mitigation.
 Below is an example format for one vulnerability: